ryankinal/campaignnotes/koi-clan/notes.md

 * All but closest kin leave
 	* Tsuru stays
 	* Haruto asks all sorts of questions
-* Kasumi reveals to Yoshi and Fumetsu Al-Hazim's concerned mood
+* Kasumi reveals to Yoshi and Fumetsu al-Hazeem's concerned mood
 * Yoshi reveals what he saw
-	* Has ideas regarding nature of relationship with Al-Hazim
+	* Has ideas regarding nature of relationship with al-Hazeem
 	* Trading relationship?
 Maybe only w/Daimyo?
 * Kasumi searches her knowledge
 	* The Burning Sands - desert home to nomadic tribes